C Sharp (programming language): Exceptions

-Depending on your plans, the "finally" part can be left out.
+This is usually called a "try-catch" code block, because of the "try" and "catch" functions being used and accessible on all C# versions.
+The "finally" part can be left out.
 If inspecting the error details is not required, the (Exception ex) parameter can be omitted as well.
 Also, there can be several "catch" parts handling different kinds of exceptions.

 Checked exceptions are not present in C# (in contrast to Java).
 This has been a conscious decision based on the issues of scalability and version management.

 Polymorphism

 Unlike C++, C# does not support multiple inheritance, although a class can implement any number of "interfaces" (fully abstract classes).
 This was a design decision by the language's lead architect to avoid complications and to simplify architectural requirements throughout CLI.

-When implementing multiple interfaces that contain a method with the same name and taking parameters of the same types in the same order (i.e. the same signature), similar to Java, C# allows both a single method to cover all interfaces and if necessary specific methods for each interface.
+When implementing multiple interfaces that contain a method with the same name and taking parameters of the same types in the same order, i.e., the same signature, similar to Java, C# allows both a single method to cover all interfaces and, if necessary, specific methods for each interface.

-C# also offers function overloading (a.k.a. ad-hoc-polymorphism), i.e. methods with the same name, but distinguishable signatures.
+C# also offers function overloading (a.k.a. ad-hoc-polymorphism), i.e., methods with the same name, but distinguishable signatures.
 Unlike Java, C# additionally supports operator overloading.